FewLy-Torch-1861/FewLy-Torch-1861.github.io/README.md

 # Homie

 This is the repository for my personal homepage.
 It's a simple, clean, and fast start page designed for daily use.
-This is a vibe code project so the code might not that good but it work.
+This is a vibe code project so the code might not that good, but it work.

 ## Live Demo